fossas/fossa-cli/docs/features/custom-license-and-keyword-searches.md

 ### Ignoring case

 You can ignore case by using the case-insensitive [flag](./custom-license-and-keyword-search-regular-expression-syntax.md#character-classes#groupings-and-flags), `i`.
-This is done by adding `(i?)` to your regular expression.
+This is done by prepending `(?i)` to your regular expression.
 Everything after `(?i)` will be matched case-insenitively.

 ```
-(i?)custom license
+(?i)custom license
 ```

 This will match "Custom License", "CUSTOM LICENSE", "custom license" or "CusTOm LiCenSe".